ivorszaniszlo/investment-calculator/README.md

 Dive in and learn React.js from scratch!
 Learn React, Hooks, Redux, React Router, Next.js, Best Practices and way more!
 [React - The Complete Guide 2023 (incl.
 React Router & Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

+The tasks:

+1. Split the App Into components
+2. Handle Submit & Reset Button Click Events
+3. Manage State

 ## Screenhot <a id="screenshot"></a>